Erik Charell: Life and career

-In 1969 he received the German movie prize, the Filmband in Gold, for his “excellent works and outstanding contributions to the history of the German movie”.
+In 1969 he received the German movie prize, the Filmband in Gold, for his "excellent works and outstanding contributions to the history of the German movie".

-He died on July 15, 1974 in Munich and was cremated on the Eastern cemetery.
-In his obituary it says: “28 friends gave him the last farewell in the city, to which he had a special love.
-A movie producer spoke to his memories, and to honour this charmer, who consciously and prudently managed his graceful talents, the triumph march of Verdi's opera 'Aida' sounded across the cemetery”.
+He died on 15 July 1974 in Munich and was cremated on the Eastern cemetery.
+In his obituary it says: "28 friends gave him the last farewell in the city, to which he had a special love.
+A movie producer spoke to his memories, and to honour this charmer, who consciously and prudently managed his graceful talents, the triumph march of Verdi's opera 'Aida' sounded across the cemetery".
 The urn was interred in a cemetery in Grünwald near Munich.
 Charell's partner Friedrich Zanner and Dr. Wolf Schwarz, a lawyer and friend, were appointed to manage the estate and the personal property.

 His collection of Lautrec-lithographs was sold by Sotheby's in 1978.

-The Schwules Museum Berlin dedicated an exhibition to Charell and his work from July 7 to September 27, 2010.
+The Schwules Museum Berlin dedicated an exhibition to Charell and his work from 7 July to 27 September 2010.
 It was curated by Kevin Clarke.

-On 18 November 2015, Friedrichstadt-Palast Berlin inaugurated a memorial at Friedrichstraße 107 dedicated to the theatre’s founders, Max Reinhardt, Hans Poelzig and Erik Charell.
+On 18 November 2015, Friedrichstadt-Palast Berlin inaugurated a memorial at Friedrichstraße 107 dedicated to the theatre's founders, Max Reinhardt, Hans Poelzig and Erik Charell.